-The Arlington County Zoning Ordinance (ACZO) does not define “live entertainment.”
-It has been the consistent administrative practice to define “Live Entertainment” as follows: any entertainment involving performances, or delivery of entertainment by one or more persons.
+The Zoning Ordinance defines live entertainment as any entertainment involving performances, or delivery of entertainment, by one or more persons.

 - Solo performers

 - Theatrical acts (when performed in a venue other than a theater)

 - Dancing (only permitted where the County Board has granted a use permit for live entertainment)

 Does piped-in background music count as live entertainment?

 No. A “live” person does not actively play such music.

 What is the process for obtaining a Special Exception Use Permit?